vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

 ## How is works

 1. You execute the code on your laptop.
 2. Start the bot in Telegram.
-The name is "SlotbookingBot"
+The name is "SlotBookingBot"
+3. Type "Start searching"
+4. A new page in Google chrome browser will appear with Statens Vegvesens web page.
+You have 80 seconds to authorize and find a driving school you want to find a place in.
+5. Wait till the bot finds a first available date.
+6. Type "Book" to reserve a found time slot.

 ## Code